 Kenya

-Unforgettable wildlife, varied and glorious scenery and fabulous tropical beaches, all in one country.
+Unforgettable wildlife, glorious scenery and fabulous tropical beaches, all in one country.
+From the wildebeest migration to palm-fringed beaches, explore Kenya safaris shaped by deep local knowledge and careful lodge selection.

 BEST TIME TO VISIT